What is Capital Rationing?

 Capital rationing can be bifurcated into two types:

 - Hard capital rationing: mostly represented by restrictions imposed on a company beyond its power and control.
-Examples include small to medium-sized companies that have borrowing available at extremely high-interest rates or limited borrowing capacity of the company on account of its credit rating or past records.
+Examples include small to medium-sized companies with borrowing available at extremely high-interest rates or limited borrowing capacity of the company on account of its credit rating or past records.

 - Soft capital rationing: mostly represented by restrictions imposed by the company on its own, which are well within its power and control.
-Examples such as putting a cap on expenditure to be incurred, selecting the project to take, promoters deciding to take on only a particular amount of loan so as to maintain their control, etc., are part of soft capital rationing.
+Examples include putting a cap on expenditure to be incurred, selecting the project to take, promoters deciding to take on only a particular loan amount to maintain their control, etc., which are part of soft capital rationing.

 Reasons for Capital Rationing